theVolary/feather/README.md

 - $: node app.js
 - in a browser: http://localhost:8088  (replace localhost with the appropriate IP address or hostname if running on a VM... obviously :P)

+NOTE: AS OF NOW (3/11/2011), you must run the 'app.js' file for your app (/blog, /test, etc.) from within that directory!